anandshivam44/anandshivam44/README.md

 <h3> 👨🏻‍💻 About Me </h3>

 - President at [HnCC](https://github.com/hnccbits)
-- Interested in Android Development,Web Technologies and DevOps
+- Interested in DevOps, DevSecOps and SRE
 - Undergraduate from [BIT Sindri, Dhanbad](http://bitsindri.ac.in/)
 - Also interested in Web Technologies like React and Bootstrap
 - Loves to watch Web Series